danpeirce/control3pi/README.md

 The decimal values were then entered into a ascii converter web page to obtain the message as a string.

 ![](image/3pi-signature.png)

+### Print APSC1299 in LCD

+Sends message to LCD "APSC1299".

+### Print KPU APSC1299

+Sends message to LCD " KPU APSC1299".

+Notes
+* clears screen first
+* after " KPU" sent the cursor position is set to row 1 column 0.
+* "APSC1299" set last

+### Auto Calibrate

+Robot spins left and right over line and sensors are calibrated.

+### Line Position

+The robot returns a number corresponding to the line position.